angular/angular/aio/content/guide/updating-content-github-ui.md

 # Updating topics through the GitHub user interface

 This topic describes how to submit pull requests to the Angular repository using GitHub's user interface.
-If you are unfamiliar with Git, you might find this process easier for making changes.
+If you are unfamiliar with [Git](https://git-scm.com/), you might find this process easier for making changes.

 <div class="alert is-warning">

-   Using the GitHub user interface for updates is recommended only for small changes, such as [updating the review date](guide/reviewing-content) or [updating search keywords](guide/updating-search-keywords).
+   Using the GitHub user interface for updates is recommended only for small changes to one file at a time, such as fixing typos, [updating the review date](guide/reviewing-content) or [updating search keywords](guide/updating-search-keywords).

 </div>